 In conclusion, use proforma invoices for goods not intended for sale (gifts, samples) and commercial invoices for sales (of goods with a commercial value).
 A commercial invoice remains payable until settled by the recipient.

 Air Time Critical® is an emergency airfreight specialist for the manufacturing sector.
 Our staff teams provide assistance to our clients based in France, Belgium, and across Europe with turnkey door-to-door international emergency transport solutions.
-We can provide expert advice, so feel free to contact us with any question about international emergency shipment.
+We can provide expert advice, so feel free to contact us with any questions about international emergency shipments.